 Don't Work For Free...
 When You Can Help It

 It's tempting.
 You've struggled for so long, and now someone either wants you to write the script for a film they are going to produce, or they want to produce your script that they've stumbled upon.
 These people are often close friends, peers, or acquaintances.
 Sometimes your networking at film festivals will pair you with that special filmmaker or indie producer that gets what you are writing.

 They want to produce your script — assignment or not.
 They have the means to do it, whether it's $10,000 or $300,000.
 Or maybe even more.

-They’ll always say that the budget is tight — and it usually is.
-However, that in no way, shape, or form means that you can’t get paid.
-It’s tempting to just give in to see something you wrote be produced.
-It’s very tempting.
-And make no mistake, those friends, peers, and new found “besties” will likely ask you to write for free in return for onscreen credits.
-They’ll even more likely assume that you’ll do so without having to even discuss it.
+They'll always say that the budget is tight — and it usually is.
+However, that in no way, shape, or form means that you can't get paid.
+It's tempting just to give in to see something you wrote produced.
+It's very tempting.
+And make no mistake, those friends, peers, and newfound "besties" will likely ask you to write for free in return for onscreen credits.
+They'll even more likely assume that you'll do so without discussion.

 Stop.
 You deserve something.
 Just like the sound guy deserves their fee, or the DP, or the grip, or the cast.
 Don't sell yourself short just to see your name on a screen.

 So how do you go about doing that?
 What are you worth?

 For Bigger Indie Budgets, Use the WGA Low Budget Minimums